 Title: Installing internal blinds or solar shading systems in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-This unit must be assessed against the endorsements detailed within the relevant NVQ structure ProQual Level 2 NVQ Certificate in Specialist Installation Occupations (Construction) Three of the following endorsements required: Standard internal blind (roller, venetian, vertical or panel) Cassetted blind (screen, blackout or insect screen) Drapery (roman, austrian or festoon blinds) Conservatory and rooflight blinds (pleated, pinoleum or nonretractable) Solar shading system Solar powered window covering system Motorised system Plantation shutter Smoke curtain Tracks (poles, curtain and anti-ligature systems) Sector Subject Are ea 5.2 Building and Construction Availability for use 2 Shared unit Unit guided learni ng hours 73 Assessment hours s 10
+This unit must be assessed against the endorsements detailed within the relevant NVQ structure ProQual Level 2 NVQ Certificate in Specialist Installation Occupations (Construction) Three of the following endorsements required: Standard internal blind (roller, venetian, vertical or panel) Cassetted blind (screen, blackout or insect screen) Drapery (roman, austrian or festoon blinds) Conservatory and rooflight blinds (pleated, pinoleum or nonretractable) Solar shading system Solar powered window covering system Motorised system Plantation shutter Smoke curtain Tracks (poles, curtain and anti-ligature systems) Sector Subject Are ea 5.2 Building and Construction Availability for use 2 Shared unit Unit guided learni ng hours 73 Assessment hours ; 10

-1. 11.111 1 15 12 Title: Installing exte nai biind s, screens or solar shading systems in the workplace Level: F/650/2691 Learning outcome The learner will be nent criteria rner can: Interpret the given information relating to the work and resources when installing external blinds, c s nterpret and extract relevant information from drawings, specifications, schedules, methods tatements, risk assessments and manufacturers' nformation. screens or so systems. iar snaumg Comply with information and/or instructions derived rom risk assessments and method statements. r Describe the organisational procedures developed to eport and rectify inappropriate information and unsuitable resources and how they are implemented.
-Describe different types of information, their source and now they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information official guidance and current regulations governing buildings associated with the installation of external blinds, screens or solar shading systems.
-2 Know how to comply with relevant legislation and official guidance when installing external blinds, screens or solar shading systems. a Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting. t Describe the organisational security procedures for ools, equipment and personal belongings in relation to ite, workplace, company, operative and vehicles. explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe and healthy working practices when installing external blinds, screens or solar shading systems. c a c Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing external plinds, screens or solar shading systems.
+Title: Installing external Level: F/650/2691 rnal blinds, screens or solar shading systems in the workplace Learning outcom Assessment criteria The learner can: Interpret the given information relating to the work and resources when installing external blinds, 1.1 Interpret and extract relevant information from drawings, specifications, schedules, methods statements, risk assessments and manufacturers' information. screens or so systems. nar snading 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information official guidance and current regulations governing buildings associated with the installation of external blinds, screens or solar shading systems.
+2 Know how to comply with relevant legislation and official guidance when installing external blinds, screens or solar shading systems.
+Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe working prace installing ext screens or so systems. ernal blinds, 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing external blinds, screens or solar shading systems.